ekcasey/tw_ac_vagrant_workshop/README.md

 install virtualbox from https://www.virtualbox.org/wiki/Downloads
 install chef-dk from https://downloads.chef.io/chef-dk/mac/#/

-Let's verify that these instalations were successful.
+Let's verify that these installations were successful.
 The following command should return 1.7.1 or greater
 ```
 $ vagrant --version
 ````